-The Orthotic Clinic is a private orthotics practice specialising in the assessment, manufacturing, fitting and review of foot orthotics and bracing for all joints of the body.
-We are located in Carnegie and have been providing orthotic services to hospitals and the general public of Melbourne’s Southeast region since 2006.
+The Orthotic Clinic is a specialist private practice focusing on the assessment, fabrication, fitting and ongoing review of foot orthotics and bracing for all parts of the body.
+Our rooms are located at Glen Eira Physiotherapy Centre in Carnegie and we have been providing orthotic services to the hospitals and general public of Melbourne’s Southeast region since 2006.

-We strongly believe that successful treatment outcomes are closely associated with active patient involvement.
+We’re of the belief that a successful treatment outcome cannot be achieved without active patient involvement.
 We recognise this by educating you about your condition and empowering you as a valuable part of the treatment process.
-We will also recommend a range of treatment options to suit your personal circumstances, and monitor your progress to ensure that the objectives of your treatment are met to the highest possible standards.
+We will advise you regarding a range of treatment options that suit your personal circumstances, and monitor your road to recovery to ensure that your treatment objectives are met to the highest possible standards.

-Be it something small like a broken finger, flat feet or a more complex knee injury, our orthotists can provide you with a suitable orthopaedic appliance to control, correct, or compensate for impaired function, allowing you to recover quicker and get the most out of your lifestyle.
+Whether it be something small like a broken finger, flat feet or a more complex knee injury, our orthotists can provide you with a solution to control, correct, or compensate for impaired function, allowing you to recover quicker and get the most out of life.

-Our head orthotist David graduated with a Bachelor of Prosthetics & Orthotics (Honours) from La Trobe University in 2003.
-He has over 10 years experience as a clinician, covering a broad range of orthopaedic issues across public and private health care systems.
-In August 2004, David presented both his Honours thesis and final year independent research project at the 11th International Society of Prosthetics & Orthotics (ISPO) Congress in Hong Kong.
-He opened his own practice, The Orthotic Clinic, in December 2006.
+David graduated from La Trobe University with a Bachelor of Prosthetics & Orthotics (Hons) in 2003.
+He has over 17 years of clinical experience, covering a broad range of orthopaedic issues across the public and private health care sector.
+In August 2004, David presented his Honours thesis and final year Independent Research Project at the 11th International Society of Prosthetics & Orthotics (ISPO) Congress in Hong Kong.
+He opened his own practice, The Orthotic Clinic, in 2006.

-David places heavy emphasis on client education, and believes that a strong dialogue between practitioner and patient is the key to successful treatment.
-“If a patient understands exactly what the problem is and how is can be treated, they are more likely to play an active role in the process.
-This maximises our ability to achieve the best results and meet the expectations of our clients”.
+David places heavy emphasis on client education, and believes that communication between clinician and patient is the key to successful treatment.
+“If a patient understands exactly what the problem is and how it can be treated, they are more likely to play an active role in the process.
+This ensures the best treatment outcomes so we can meet the expectations of our clients”.

-In addition to his clinical training, David is a fully qualified orthotic technician, allowing him to manufacture custom-made orthotics himself, rather than outsourcing them.
-This ensures that all orthotics are made to his exacting standards, and are designed to address the specific needs of his patients.
+In addition to clinical training, David is a fully qualified orthotic technician, allowing him to personally manufacture custom-made orthotics, rather than outsourcing them.
+This ensures that all orthotics are made to his exacting standards, and are designed to address the specific needs of the patient.